dvsa/cvs-app-mobile-retired/README.md

 #### in the browser:

-The following script will allow you to run the app in your browser `ionic serve`.
+The following script will allow you to run the app in your browser `npm run ionic:serve`.

 If you are asked to install the missing dependencies please choose yes.
 You will also require the [environment configuration steps](https://wiki.dvsacloud.uk/display/HVT/Getting+started+with+the+Mobile+App#GettingstartedwiththeMobileApp-Environmentfiles) as well as [local development mode](https://wiki.dvsacloud.uk/display/HVT/Getting+started+with+the+Mobile+App#GettingstartedwiththeMobileApp-Runningtheappindevelopmentmode) and a [test user](https://wiki.dvsacloud.uk/display/HVT/Getting+started+with+the+Mobile+App#GettingstartedwiththeMobileApp-Credentials).